szhou42/osdev/README.md

 # simpleos
 A toy operating system based on <a href = "http://www.osdever.net/bkerndev/Docs/title.htm"> Brans' Kernel Development Tutorial</a>
-The major goals of this project is to build a operating system that has:
+Current goals of this project is to build operating system with minimal support for the following:
 1. Memory manager(from virtual page allocation to kmalloc) [Done]
 2. File system(Hard disk driver, Support ext2, and virtual filesystem) [Done]
 3. Graphical User Interface